 Costs - private practice charges

-Surgery to correct refractive errors in otherwise healthy eyes is not available as an NHS procedure and is not covered by most private medical insurance schemes.
+Surgery to correct the need for glasses in otherwise healthy eyes (refractive surgery) is not available as an NHS procedure and is not covered by most private medical insurance schemes.

 We always use the latest proven technology and offer only what we believe to be the best available treatment for each patient.
 There are no compromises and no hidden costs.